 Ans.
 When the mist comes the birds become silent.
 It also conceals the hills with silence and darkness.

 Ans.
-The monsoon season begins in the end of June and ends in the first week of October.
+The monsoon season begins at the end of June and ends in the first week of October.
 We buy umbrellas and raincoats to face the monsoon.

 Ans.
 The author received a cheque in the mail.